Mike Knuble: Personal life

 Born in Toronto, Ontario, Knuble was raised with younger brother Steve in Kentwood, Michigan, by his Latvian-born parents, Aivars and Māra (Miesnieks) Knuble.
 Because he was born in Canada, Mike has dual Canadian/American citizenship.
 His father Aivars died of a heart attack at the age of 45 in 1987 when Mike was 15 years old.

 Knuble is married to wife Megan.
 Together they have three children.
 Cam Knuble was playing hockey in the USHL with the Muskegon Lumberjacks in January 2018.
+Cole Knuble was drafted by the Philadelphia Flyers in 2023.

 Mike's brother Steve, who attended Michigan State University, lives in Huntsville, Alabama, but has run a hockey clinic in Ann Arbor, Michigan, since 1996.

 The Knuble family are currently living in Grand Rapids, Michigan, where he was raised as a child.